 AI/ML-powered Credit Monitoring Systems rely on regulator prescribed EWS methodologies

-The slight improvement of the banking stability indicator (BSI) in September 2018 was due to improved asset quality, but it has also been notice that profitability has eroded further.
-Irrespective of the marginal decline in GNPA, the rising trend of NPAs and loan related fraud has been a matter of intense regulatory debate.
+The slight improvement of the banking stability indicator (BSI) in September 2018 was due to improved asset quality, but it had also been noticed that profitability has eroded further.

-Further, in addition to rising NPAs, the banking sector also observed a delay in detecting and reporting such frauds to the regulators.
+Further, the banking sector also observed a delay in detecting and reporting such frauds to the regulators.
 Due to such occurrences, the banking sector has been under pressure from regulators to adopt technology-driven proactive measures to tackle the menace of NPAs and loan frauds.

 A Revolutionary Approach to NPAs: Early Warning Systems

-Keeping frauds in mind, the RBI proposed Early Warning Systems to depict beforehand whether accounts are an asset or a liability.
-In support of this thought, D2K Technologies offers a fitting EWS product.
+Keeping frauds in mind, the RBI proposed Early Warning Systems (EWS) to depict beforehand, whether accounts are becoming NPAs or not.
+In support of this thought, D2K Technologies offers a befitting EWS product.

 CRisMac Early Warning System: A set of automated processes for identifying risk at a nascent stage in the bank's loan portfolio.
-The rule based solution identifies borrowers at risk of distress or default well before they actually default.
-A host of Early Warning Signals have been identified depending upon the systems and processes already implemented in banks.
+The rule-based solution identifies borrowers at risk of distress or default well before they actually default.
+A host of Early Warning Signals are identified from data of systems and processes already implemented in banks.

 Early warning signals are categorized into – transactional, financial, non-financial, external, and statistical indicators – to identify emerging problems in credit exposure at an early stage.
-These consist of real-time business data from internal activities and big data from external factors such as forward-and-backward sector linkages, ESG data, and social media.
+These consist of real-time business data from internal transaction activities, submitted financials, and big data from external factors such as forward-and-backward sector linkages, ESG data, news, social media, and more.

-The automated rule based EWS identifies the traces of potential stress/default long before the occurrence of actual default, enabling the bank to initiate timely remedial measures.
-Hence, EWS facilitates the bank in strengthening health of the bank’s credit portfolio.
+The automated rule-based EWS identifies the traces of potential stress/default long before the occurrence of actual default, enabling the bank to initiate timely remedial measures.
+Hence, EWS facilitates the bank in strengthening the health of the bank’s credit portfolio.